Wish You Were Gay: Music and lyrics

 Music critics classified "Wish You Were Gay" as a pop or classic pop song with influences of jazz music.
 With a runtime of 3 minutes and 41 seconds, it begins with Eilish's voice over acoustic guitar chords.
 Later, a rhythm consisting of cracking knuckles appears.
 Canned laughter and the sound of shouting children play as reactions to some lines she sings.
-"Wish You Were Gay" closes with a round of applause from the crowd; Jon Pareles from The New York Times considered the song's inclusion of an audience an attempt at highlighting its theatrical elements.
+"Wish You Were Gay" closes with a sample of a round of applause; Jon Pareles from The New York Times considered the song's inclusion of an audience an attempt at highlighting its theatrical elements.
 During an interview with MTV, Finneas shared that he wanted its production to go a "bombastic, triumphant place".
 He hoped that by using clapping and stomping noises to create a heavy beat, he was able to give it an "exciting" climax.
 About the laugh track, he remarked: "I don't really have a justification for that.
 I just thought it would be cool [...]
 There's something weird about it."

 The song centers on Eilish's frustration around her unreciprocated love for a boy, and she sings about how he often ignores her when she tries to interact.
 To provide herself a reason for his disinterest, she hopes that he lacks any attraction not just for her, but for all girls.
 She takes a facetious, self-centered tone in the lyrics; to her, any other reason for her unrequited feelings wounds her ego, so she resorts to an explanation that is easier to accept.
 Eilish makes jokes about her heartbreak to cope with the situation.
 She summarized "Wish You Were Gay" in an interview with radio personality Zane Lowe: "it's a selfish song.
 It's a goofy, selfish joke, you know?"
 Rob Haskell of Vogue analyzed that by singing "I can't tell you how much I wish I didn't wanna stay", Eilish attempts to maintain an impression of ambivalence about her lack of reciprocation through a double negative.
 The lyrics incorporate a countdown, shown in lines such as "if three's a crowd and two was us, one slipped away".